 Note Under normal Out-of-Path operations, you will only need to set the external gateway IP address for the WebMux.
 However, if you are going to have the WebMux do SSL termination or Layer 7 load balancing, you must set a "server LAN gateway" IP in the WebMux and have the servers' default gateway point to that IP address.

 Configuring the WebMux

 5.1 Before you Start

 Please collect the information about names and IP addresses designated by the arrows in the network topology below.
-Please make sure any IP address assigned to WebMux is not being used anywhere on the network.
-If the IP address is pingable before WebMux is installed, it is probably being used by another computer.

 5.2 Network Terminology